 This has been a really fun week at our house.
-Last night, we made Chicken Marsala with our twenty something year old son and his friends.
+Last night, we made Chicken Marsala with our twenty-something-year-old son and his friends.
 I thought this would be the perfect time to try out a new recipe.
-It was from, The America’s Test Kitchen Family Cookbook, and I have to say it was totally fabulous.
+It was from, America’s Test Kitchen Family Cookbook, and I have to say it was totally fabulous.
 Everyone loved it.
 This recipe relies on sweet Marsala to create a delicious pan sauce that isn’t diluted by, the often used, addition of chicken stock.
 The sauce has a generous amount of sliced mushrooms and pancetta.
 It was absolutely perfect.
-We’re fighting over the few left overs for lunch.
+We’re fighting over the few leftovers for lunch.
 They all may be stronger than me but I’m a heck of a lot feistier!
 LOL.

 - 4-6-8 Ounces Each Chicken Breast Halves Boneless and Skinless